 Rhubarb Ice Cream

 (I have no idea where I found this recipe)

 1 pound rhubarb, cut into 1/2-inch pieces, about 3 1/2 cups

 In a saucepan, combine rhubarb and 3/4 cup sugar.
 Cover and cook over low heat until rhubarb releases its juices, about 5 minutes.
 Uncover and cook over medium heat, stirring frequently until most of water evaporates and rhubarb has a soft jam like consistency, about 20 minutes.
 Transfer to a bowl.

 Whisk egg yolks lightly.
-In a saucepan, combine milk and remaining 1/4 cup sugar.
-Bring to a boil.
+In a saucepan, combine milk, cream and remaining 1/4 cup sugar.
+Heat almost to a boil, but don't let it boil.
 Gradually whisk milk mixture into yolks.
 Return to saucepan.
 Cook over low heat, stirring constantly, until thick enough to coat back of a spoon, about 10 minutes.
 Using a fine-meshed sieve, strain into a bowl.

 Add rhubarb mixture and cream.
 Refrigerate for at least 2 hours or as long as overnight.